The Posies: Return to indie label, compilation albums and solo projects (1997–2001)

 In late 1997, they came back together to play a small number of live shows.
-The band returned to the studio with the intent of writing their last chapter by rerecording a dozen unused older songs.
+The band returned to the studio with the intent of writing their last chapter by re-recording a dozen unused older songs.
 Success was released in February 1998, again on the local PopLlama label.
 A tour followed, including a return to Europe, during which the live album Alive Before the Iceberg was recorded.

 The band recorded an album together late in 1999, but Stringfellow later decided to break up the band and re-recorded the album with the help of studio musicians; it was to be released in September 2001.
 Meanwhile, Auer formed a band of his own, released a pair of EPs, and began work on a full-length album, which was released in 2006 as Songs from the Year of Our Demise.

 Auer and Stringfellow reunited in early 2000 for a one-off acoustic show in Seattle, which was recorded and released as In Case You Didn't Feel Like Plugging In.
 Later that year they toured the U.S., Europe, and Japan.
 Upon returning from the tour, they filled 2001 with a mix of solo work and a handful of live Posies shows played in support of the Nice Cheekbones and a Ph.D.
 EP, which was recorded the previous year.

 Also released in 2000 was a four-CD box set composed almost entirely of unreleased demos, outtakes, and live tracks from throughout the Posies' career, At Least, At Last.
 The same year, DGC Records released Dream All Day: The Best of the Posies, a compilation with songs from the band's major label years and some B-sides and covers.